HomeSpecialties › Gastroenterology

 How to become a gastroenterologist in Australia — RACP Basic Physician Training, the Divisional exams, the competitive jump onto Advanced Training in Gastroenterology, endoscopy certification through the CCRTGE, and what the published ATO data shows gastroenterologists earn.

-There are two bottlenecks, not one: getting onto Basic Physician Training, then — after passing both Divisional exams — winning an accredited Advanced Training post, which is one of the more competitive physician subspecialties.
-Selection for Advanced Training is run by hospitals/networks/states, not the RACP, and no national scored rubric with percentage weightings is published.
-On top of the FRACP requirements, independent endoscopy practice means meeting the CCRTGE procedural logbook minimums.
+Two bottlenecks, not one: getting onto Basic Physician Training, then — after both Divisional exams — winning an accredited Advanced Training post, one of the more competitive physician subspecialties.
+Selection is run by hospitals/networks/states, not the RACP, with no published national rubric.
+Independent endoscopy practice also means meeting the CCRTGE logbook minimums.

 Why gastroenterology

-You diagnose and treat disease of the gut, liver, pancreas and biliary system — reflux and peptic ulcer disease, inflammatory bowel disease, coeliac disease, functional gut disorders, GI bleeding, GI cancers, hepatitis and chronic liver disease, and pancreaticobiliary disease — combining clinic and ward work with a high-volume endoscopy list.
-The procedural core is gastroscopy and colonoscopy (diagnostic and therapeutic, including polypectomy and bleeding control), with subspecialists adding ERCP and endoscopic ultrasound.
-There's genuine acute work: upper and lower GI haemorrhage, acute liver failure and biliary sepsis.
-It suits people who want a physician specialty with a strong procedural, hands-on endoscopic core, a broad medical case-mix across gut and liver, and a substantial private practice — and who are prepared for a long pathway with two competitive entry points and an expectation of research output to be competitive for advanced training.
+You diagnose and treat disease of the gut, liver, pancreas and biliary system — IBD, coeliac and functional gut disorders, GI bleeding and cancers, hepatitis and chronic liver disease — combining clinic and ward work with a high-volume endoscopy list.
+The procedural core is gastroscopy and colonoscopy, with subspecialists adding ERCP and EUS.
+There's genuine acute work: GI haemorrhage, acute liver failure and biliary sepsis.

-• Draws: Procedurally rich — high-volume endoscopy plus ERCP/EUS subspecialties, Strong earnings — its own ATO code sits well above the physician blend, Broad case-mix across luminal gut, liver and pancreaticobiliary disease, Large private/procedural component alongside public practice.
+• Strong earnings — its own ATO code sits well above the physician blend

 The training pathway